BlackFrog1/earthenterprise.doc/Portable-Server.md

 ### Install Python

 Download and install [Python](https://www.python.org/downloads/) the latest Python 2.7 package.
+Ensure the python architecture matches your desired build architecture.

 Once you have Python installed, make sure you have `pexpect` and `tornado` installed.
 E.g.: